lj020326/ansible-datacenter/docs/infrastructure-as-code/standard-operating-procedures.md

 Do not manage group vars/memberships via the UI as those will be overwritten with the next Bitbucket refresh.
 The best workflow to update/synchronize the development inventory into AWX is to:

-1. Create a Project in Ansible Sandbox that you can use for your inventory changes - e.g.
+1. Create a Project in Ansible TEST that you can use for your inventory changes - e.g.
     1. Name: "example.int - Tower Inventory"
     2. Organization: "example.int"
     3. SCM Type: "git"